TheCheatsrichter/Gw2_Launchbuddy/README(FUTURE).md

 - After some time an errormessage "Error 502" pops up.
 What does it mean? - This error is caused by a downtime of the official Gw2 API.
 Gw2 Launchbuddy will still work as normaly, however launching the game without the newest Guild Wars 2 build can cause a crash!

 Want to help me out?
-Use the donate button or support me ingame TheCheatsrichter.6547
+Use the donate button or support us ingame TheCheatsrichter.6547, KairuByte.2703.